devlabnet/SlideShow/README.md

 =========
 SlideShow Plugin for CKEditor

+### New Feature
+**December 12, 2015 : NEW Feature which allows to add "clickable" link on images, look at the documentation for more information.**

 A cool plugin which allow to create and manage SlideShow in CKEditor.
 You can easily Add, Remove images to create the Slide Show.